 Police can impose start and finish times on protests

 If an assembly of people is noisy enough to cause “serious disruption” to an organisation in the vicinity — such as, say, a business being targeted for unethical practices, or the Houses of Parliament, or even a business losing custom because of a protest in the area — the police can enforce start and finish times on a protest as well as maximum noise levels.
 The bill does not define “serious disruption” in this case nor explain how a court should interpret it.

 If someone behind a protest is deemed a “public nuisance” – “intentionally or recklessly” – and causes “serious annoyance, serious inconvenience or serious loss of amenity” for someone in the community, they could face a jail sentence of up to 10 years.

-David Davis – former Brexit secretary and Conservative MP for Haltemprice and Howden – said the government “wants to have the power to arrest people who cause serious annoyance or inconvenience”.
+David Davis – former Brexit secretary and Conservative MP for Haltemprice and Howden – said: “These are incredibly vague terms, frankly.
+Demonstrations lead to inconvenience.

 “Every law we write must be written on the presumption it will be a government very unlike ours that oversees it at some point in the future.
 What if, in 20 years time, we have an extreme-right or an extreme-left wing government and have this sort of vague issue in place?”